 Notes

-- Dough consistency: The thepla dough has to be smooth, soft, and pliable.
-If your dough looks hard, the thepla will become dry and hard.
+- Dough consistency: The dough has to be smooth, soft, and pliable.
+If your dough looks hard, the texture will become dry and hard.
 With a soft and sticky dough, you won’t be able to roll evenly and it may tear.
 To correct hard dough, add a few tablespoons of curd or water and knead.
 For a sticky dough, add some wheat flour.

-- Longer storage: If you want to make thepla for a journey or you plan to store it for some days.
+- Longer storage: If you want to make these flatbreads for a journey or you plan to store it for some days.
 Then add about 3 to 4 tablespoons of oil to the flour, while you form the dough.
 Not only adding oil will make thepla soft but also help in preserving them for some days.
 Omit to add the curd (yogurt) as it decreases the shelf life of thepla.

 - Fats: For roasting, you may use ghee (clarified butter) instead of oil.